esnet/pond/packages/pond/README.md

  2. **Serialization** - Provide serialization of these structures for transmission across the wire
  3. **Processing** - Provide processing operations to work with those structures

-Here is a summary of what is provided:
+Here is the high level overview of the data structures provided:

+* **Time** - a timestamp
 * **TimeRange** - a begin and end time, packaged together
 * **Index** - A time range denoted by a string, for example "5m-1234" is a specific 5 minute time range, or "2014-09" is September 2014
+* **Duration** - A length of time, with no particular anchor
+* **Period** - A reoccurring time, for example "hourly"
+* **Window** - A reoccurring duration of time, such as a one hour window, incrementing forward in time every 5 min.
-* **TimeEvent** - A timestamp and a data object packaged together
+* **Event<Time>** - A timestamp and a data object packaged together
-* **IndexedEvents** - An Index and a data object packaged together. e.g. 1hr max value
+* **Event<Index>** - An Index and a data object packaged together. e.g. 1hr max value
-* **TimeRangeEvents** - A TimeRange and a data object packaged together. e.g. outage event occurred from 9:10am until 10:15am
+* **Events<TimeRange>** - A TimeRange and a data object packaged together. e.g. outage event occurred from 9:10am until 10:15am

-And forming together collections of events:

-* **Collection** - A bag of events, with a helpful set of methods for operating on those events
+* **Collection** - A bag of events, with a helpful set of methods for operating on those events.
+You can chain Collection operations together
-* **TimeSeries** - An ordered Collection of Events and associated meta data, along with operations to roll-up, aggregate, break apart and recombine TimeSeries.
+* **TimeSeries** - An ordered Collection of Events and associated meta data, along with operations to roll-up, aggregate, break apart and recombine TimeSeries in many ways

-And then high level processing via pipelines:
+And then high level processing can be achieved either by chaining together `Collection` or `TimeSeries` operations, or with the experimental `Stream` API:

-* **Pipeline** - Stream or batch style processing of events to build more complex processing operations, either on fixed TimeSeries or incoming realtime data.
-Supports windowing, grouping and aggregation.
+* **Stream** - Stream style processing of events to build more complex processing operations, either on incoming realtime data.
+Supports remapping, filtering, windowing and aggregation.

+# Typescript

+This library, as of 1.0 alpha, is now written entirely in Typescript.
+As a result, we recommend that it is used in a Typescipt application for full enjoyment of the type strictness it provides.
+However, that is not a requirement.

+Documentation is generated from the Typescript definitions and so will provide type information.
+While especially useful when building a Typescript application, it is also a guide for Javascript users as it will tell you the expected types, as well as consistency in generics.

+See [How to read these docs](https://facebook.github.io/immutable-js/docs/#/) for a quick guide to reading Typescript definitions.

 # Contributing